okviz/okviz.github.io/_mydocs/calendar-pro/options/events-labels/text-color.md

 internal:           fill
 available:          Calendar Mode
 ---
-**Default value:** Auto
+The **Text color** option defines the color of the text of the events or holidays.

-This option defines the text color of events/holidays labels.
-By default, it takes the background color of the label and assigns a color of a darker/lighter tone, with acceptable contrast.
+**Default value:** Auto.

-<todo>Screenshot</todo>
+By default, it takes the background color of the label and assigns a darker or lighter color tone, with an acceptable contrast.

-> This option is not controllable through a [Report Theme](../../features/themes.md).
+> **NOTE**: This option is not controllable through a [Report Theme](../../features/themes.md).